-The ticket lottery doesn't last long.
-After opening on 13 March, you have until 10am PT on 22 March to apply.
+The ticket lottery, which you enter here, has now closed!
+It opened on 13 March, and you only had until 10am PT on 22 March to apply.

-Even if you miss the lottery, or register but fail to win, you may still be able to get a ticket - we'll cover your options in a later section.
+But don't worry.
+Even if you missed out in the lottery, there are still two ways to get into WWDC - we'll cover your options in a later section.

-How do I know if I've won a ticket to WWDC?
+How do I know if I've won a ticket?

 "Dear Developer.
 Thank you for registering for the random selection process to attend WWDC 2018.